gverni/kairoi/README.md

 * No `chart.on()` doesn't work (in roadmap for implementation)
 * The method `options()` has been replaced by 'setOptions()`
 * The method `resizeToFit()` is not implemented
+* The `textStyle` is no longer supported.
+Partial support is provided by `labelTextStyle`